Sasquatch8946/azure-resume/README.md

 My next plan of attack is to see if there is something I can configure within my Python code to prevent caching.

 The suggestion here looks promising.

+UPDATE: I got this to work by setting the "Cache-Control" Header to "no-store" when returning the JSON response from my Cosmos DB to my frontend JS.
+I ended up removing the two above app service settings as they were not needed.

+After I successfully migrated to an Azure App Service with Flask, I migrated my codebase to [this new repo](https://github.com/Sasquatch8946/azure-resume-flask).